hashworks-code/littlebrahma.v2/_caseStudy-product/xpe.md

 cHead6: "1.
 Integration Workbench"
-cContent11: "Categorization of the search modules based on a regular search, Workflow search and Distress order search with a simple dropdown model.
-This categorization with the added smart multi-search capability makes finding an order a breeze."
+cContent11: "Integration workbench to extract and aggregate data from multiple systems for WLM, workbench and dashboard."

 cHead7: "2.
-Short story of an entire order flow "
-cContent12: "Entire flow of an order from booking to dispatching in a slider tray format gave a clear insight on the order journey, to help order prediction.
-The ability to navigate to the hold and workflow actions from respective orders irrespective of single or tie order reduces the amount of clicks to remediate a hiccup on the flow."
+“Workload model catalogue” for production systems"
+cContent12: "Integration workbench to extract and aggregate data from multiple systems for WLM, workbench and dashboard."

 cHead8: "3.
-Information abstracted in schematic form"
-cContent13: "Insights and reports visualised in efficient graphic representation.
-Viewing the data by region and country wise distribution helps the decision making faster for sales."
+Workbench for perf engineers"
+cContent13: "Workbench for perf engrs to completely understand AUT w.r.t business and infrastructure workload and its usage pattern for WLM."

 cHead9: "4.
-Smart sorting of data"
-cContent14: "Interactive sorting of the search result data makes the decision makers focus on actionable items rather than wasting time on horizontal scrolling across the 144 columns to perform an action.
-Smart grouping of filters based on user context decreased the latency to take an action on an issue from 50 sec to 23 sec."
+Delivery dashboard to status perf execution & test results"
+cContent14: "Delivery dashboard to status perf execution & test results for project teams & executives."

 cHead10: "5.
-Design"
-cContent15: "Designing a data heavy platform with a global teams as users come with a lot of restrictions.
-But the Adapt stage of our process along with the atomic design method helped us to come up with a design language that fits all."
+Admin console & configuration screens"
+cContent15: "Admin console & configuration screens for management."

 cHead11: "Evolve "
 csubHead6: "An improved UX solution"
-cContent16: "Heat map analysis was conducted on the design prototypes to understand the success rate of the UX strategies we applied.
-Staying in touch and continuous engagement with the customers made the entire ideation and design flow seamless which resulted in a product which customer wanted and love."
+cContent16: "Heat map analysis conducted on the design prototypes helped us to continuously iterate the product and we were able to deliver what the engineering teams needed."

-box-Head7: '25'
+box-Head7: '100%'
-box-Head8: ' Seconds'
+box-Head8: ''
-box-para5: 'Latency to perform an
-            action on Hold'
+box-para5: 'Real-time insights for pro-active'

 cat: Service Design